-The apex size effect.
+The apex also size contributes to the enhancement, by the lighting rod effect, based on its curvature.
 Finally, we want to see a plasmonic field enhancement, a resonance effect if we use probe and sample that match together.
 This is however happening only in some measurements, as we often measure on materials that have not this ideal properties.